 Drones in Pakistan

-The United States has the opportunity to eliminate or capture high-level al-Qaeda leader Ayman al-Zawahiri in Pakistan.Create Simulation
+The United States has the opportunity to eliminate or capture a senior al-Qaeda leader in Pakistan.Create Simulation

-Since the attacks of September 11, 2001, the United States has pursued a vigorous campaign against terrorist groups, including in Pakistan.
-A country of nearly 200 million people facing chronic challenges of instability and underdevelopment, Pakistan remains the home of several al-Qaeda leaders and operational planners.
-The Central Intelligence Agency (CIA) has credible evidence that Ayman al-Zawahiri, the head of al-Qaeda and the United States’ most wanted terrorist leader, is meeting soon with other operatives, including a U.S. citizen, at a compound in a densely populated Pakistani city.
-The United States must decide whether to try to kill or capture Zawahiri—and if so, how.
-Each policy option—including a drone strike, a raid by special operations forces, a request that Pakistan act, and inaction—has costs and benefits for U.S. security and the troubled U.S.-Pakistan relationship.
+Since the attacks of September 11, 2001, the United States has pursued a vigorous campaign against terrorist groups, including al-Qaeda, the Haqqani network, the self-proclaimed Islamic State, and other terrorist groups and militants.
+The Central Intelligence Agency (CIA) has credible evidence that a senior leader of al-Qaeda is meeting soon with other operatives, at a compound on the outskirts of a populous city in Pakistan’s Federally Administered Tribal Areas (FATA) near the border with Afghanistan.
+The United States must decide whether to try to kill or capture the target—and if so, how.
+Each policy option—including a drone strike, a raid by special operations forces, a request that Pakistan act, and inaction—has costs and benefits for U.S. security and the U.S. Pakistan relationship.
 Drones, in particular, have become a core element of the U.S. counterterrorism strategy, but their use is controversial.
-Grappling with the challenges of both counterterrorism and U.S.-Pakistan ties, this case demands the consideration of drone strikes and other imperfect options in the context of a complex and sometimes dysfunctional relationship.

 - Costs and benefits of U.S. counterterrorism tools